-Most fevers (high temperatures) in children are not serious and are due to the common infections of childhood such as coughs, colds and other viral infections.
-However, sometimes a fever is a symptom of a serious infection.
-If your child has a fever, give them lots to drink.
+Most fevers/high temperatures in children are not serious and are due to the common infections of childhood such as coughs, colds and other viral infections.
+However, fever in babies aged under 3 months is rare and is a reason for seeking advice from a healthcare professional.
+You should seek advice if your child is aged between 3 and 6 months and has a temperature of 39°C or more.
+Whether or not you decide to get help, you should give the child lots to drink.
 It is not always necessary to give them paracetamol or ibuprofen, unless they are distressed or very unwell.
-Also, check for signs of dehydration (low body fluid) and serious illness (details below).
-Seek medical help if you are concerned.
+Check for signs of low body fluid (dehydration) and other signs of serious illness (details below).
+Seek medical help if you have any concerns.

-- Viral infections are the common cause.
+- Infections with germs called viruses are the common cause.
 Viral infections cause many common illnesses such as colds, coughs, flu, diarrhoea, etc. Sometimes viral infections cause more serious illnesses.

-- Bacterial infections are less common than viral infections, but also cause fevers.
+- Infections with germs called bacteria are less common than viral infections but also cause fevers.
 Bacteria are more likely to cause serious illness such as pneumonia, urine and kidney infections, septicaemia and meningitis.

 - Other types of infection are uncommon causes of a high temperature in the UK.

-What can I do if my child has a fever?
+What can I do if my child has a fever/high temperature?

 - Make your child comfortable - details below.

-- Check for signs of dehydration - details below.
+- Check for signs of low body fluid (dehydration) - details below.